 12 Rock Stars Who Have Written Their Own Comic Books

-The Umbrella Academy isn’t the only comic the former My Chemical Romance vocalist has put his name to.
+But The Umbrella Academy isn’t the only comic the My Chemical Romance vocalist has put his name to.
 Before forming the band, he was a cartoonist interned at Cartoon Network and DC Comics.
 He’s written the adaption of MCR’s 2010 album, The True Lives Of The Fabulous Killjoys Doom Patrol, drew covers for Rex Mundi #15 and Neverboy #1.
 He also wrote Cave Carson Has A Cybernetic Eye, co-created Mother Panic and is the head of DC’s Young Animal imprint.

 This collision of rock and comic books got us thinking.
 Which other rock nerds have dipped their toe into the comic book pool?

 On January 12, 1965, Robert Bartleh Cummings was born clutching a comic book.
 Alright, that’s not strictly true but we honestly wouldn’t be surprised.
 “I started collecting comics in the early 70’s,” says Rob.
 “I remember the first book I ever bought was a Fantastic Four.
 Growing up, my comic tastes were pretty limited to either Marvel or DC.
 It seemed like there were only about ten titles, so it wasn’t hard to collect everything.”
 While juggling careers as a musician and horror film director, the erstwhile White Zombie frontman is responsible for a run of titles, including Rob Zombie’s Spookshow International, The Nail, Bigfoot, Whatever Happened To Baron Von Shock?, an adaption of his film The Devil’s Rejects, and The Haunted World of El Superbeasto.
 File the lot under ‘grisly’.